ionic-enterprise/tutorials/docs/mobile-security/play-integrity.md

 ## Summary
 If you are reading this tutorial you understand that your API may be accessed by someone other than legitimate users.
 Using the Play Integrity API will help you enforce limiting that access.

-The Play Integrity API is one layer in the overall security with your App.
+The Play Integrity API is one layer in the overall security of your App.
 Other topics you may like to explore include Root Kit Detection, Code Obsfucation, SSL Pinning, Security provider updates and storage security.

 ## Common Questions
 - **What about iOS?** - For the iOS platform the [Device Check](https://developer.apple.com/documentation/devicecheck/) provides an equivalent.